rethinkdb/horizon/client/README.md

 }
 ```

 And lastly, the `.subscribe(...)` method exposes all the changefeeds awesomeness you could want from RethinkDB.
+Using just `chat.subscribe`, any events on any of the documents in the collection will be pushed to you where you can specify functions to handle these changes.
+You can also `.subscribe` to changes on a query or a single document.

 ```javascript
 chats = [];